 2) Let Them Lead

 Let students guide the conversation.
-Encourage them to ask questions, share opinions, or dive into topics that matter to them.
+Encourage them to ask questions, share their opinions, or explore topics that matter to them.
 It makes English personal and learning meaningful.

 3) Give Supportive Feedback

-Praise the good, and gently point out what needs work.
+Praise the good and gently point out areas that need improvement.
 Make learners feel comfortable and eager to grow.

 4) Create Opportunities for Interaction

 If possible, facilitate group discussions or pair students for collaborative activities.
-This builds community and allows students to practice conversational skills with peers.
+This fosters community and enables students to practice conversational skills with their peers.

 5) Encourage Reflection